 Which of the following statements are true if the Efficient Market Hypothesis holds?

-Let’s delve deeply into the topic of “Which of the following statements are true if the Efficient Market Hypothesis holds?”
+Let’s delve deeply into “Which of the following statements are true if the Efficient Market Hypothesis holds?”
 We are going to provide a comprehensive analysis of this subject.
 The Efficient Market Hypothesis (EMH), a cornerstone of modern financial theory, has been a subject of intense debate since its inception in the 1960s.
 This hypothesis posits that financial markets are “informationally efficient,” meaning asset prices fully reflect all available information.
 But what are the implications if the EMH truly holds?
 This essay explores various statements often associated with the EMH, examining their validity and impact through the lenses of mass psychology, technical analysis, and cognitive bias.
 By integrating insights from experts spanning millennia, we’ll unravel the complex tapestry of market efficiency and its profound impact on investment strategies and financial decision-making.

 The Foundations of Market Efficiency